 When filing a motion for modification of child support, a judge will either review your motion and schedule a hearing or decide the matter without scheduling a hearing.
 You are allowed representation at your hearing.

-The experienced child custody attorneys at Pickard Law can guide you through the process of modifying your current child support agreement when your financial situation (or that of your former spouse) has significantly changed.
+The experienced child custody attorneys at Pickard Law, P.C., can guide you through the process of modifying your current child support agreement when your financial situation (or that of your former spouse) has significantly changed.

 The experienced divorce attorneys at Pickard Law, P.C., have represented divorce cases involving high-value assets and other types of wealth and property.
 We work hard on your behalf to secure a fair division of assets in your case.

-Spouses dividing marital property in the State of Colorado must equitably divide all property acquired during the marriage.
+Spouses dividing marital property in Colorado must equitably divide all property acquired during the marriage.
 Fair division and equal division are not the same.
 Factors like age, income, and contributions as a homemaker and to the estate of the marriage are all considered.

 Marital assets and property can include: